 New England’s long love affair with ice cream burst into full flower with the soda fountain, where it was served, and the automobile, which ushered in a whole new kind of retail commerce.
-Yankee ingenuity contributed to both.

 The Boston Herald’s indomitable photographer Leslie Jones took this photo of a wrecked H.P.
 Hood & Sons ice cream wagon in August 1921.
 The horse ran wild down Beacon Street in Boston, according to the caption.

 The Shady Glen Dairy Farm Ice Cream Bar in Manchester, Conn., started when John and Bernice Rieg decided to diversify their farm.
 They bought a small cottage in 1948 and built it into an ice cream store with 47 seats.
-It was so successful they opened another.
+It was so successful they then opened another.